LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 npj Aging, 2025 [5]

 A 2024 randomized, placebo-controlled pilot trial published in PMC studied nicotinamide riboside (NR), an NAD+ precursor, in older adults with mild cognitive impairment.
 The trial confirmed that NR supplementation produced a 2.6-fold increase in blood NAD+ levels (p < 0.001) and was well tolerated.
-The study also observed a NR-associated reduction in epigenetic age as measured by PhenoAge and GrimAge clock analyses — suggesting that restoring NAD+ may measurably slow the biological aging process [6].
+The study also observed a NR-associated reduction in epigenetic age as measured by PhenoAge and GrimAge clock analyses, suggesting that restoring NAD+ may measurably slow aspects of the biological aging process [6].

-Here's something that surprises many people: sleep doesn't fix NAD+ depletion.
-In fact, disrupted sleep — a near-universal complaint during perimenopause — worsens NAD+ metabolism.
+Here is something that surprises many people: sleep does not automatically fix NAD+ depletion.
+In fact, disrupted sleep, a near-universal complaint during perimenopause, can worsen NAD+ metabolism.

 NAD+ is intimately linked to the circadian clock through a feedback loop involving the enzyme NAMPT (nicotinamide phosphoribosyltransferase), a key enzyme in NAD+ biosynthesis [2].
 When your circadian rhythm is disrupted, NAD+ production drops.
-When NAD+ drops, the mitochondria produce less ATP (your cellular fuel).
-When ATP dips, every cell in your body — muscle, brain, immune — gets less energy to work with.
+When NAD+ drops, the mitochondria produce less ATP, your cellular fuel.
+When ATP dips, every cell in your body, including muscle, brain, and immune cells, gets less energy to work with.

 This is why fatigue in midlife often feels categorically different from simple tiredness.
-It's a systemic energy deficit operating at the cellular level.
+It is a systemic energy deficit operating at the cellular level.

 What the Research Says About Delivery Method

 Oral NAD+ precursors (NMN, NR) have to survive digestion, cross the gut wall, and be converted by your cells before they reach the bloodstream as usable NAD+.
-Bioavailability varies significantly by individual metabolism, gut health, and age-related changes in absorption.
+Bioavailability can vary significantly by individual metabolism, gut health, and age-related changes in absorption.

-The 2024 review by de Mello Gindri et al. confirmed that NAD supplementation across multiple delivery methods was "safe and effective" in clinical populations, with results including meaningful improvements in energy, metabolic markers, and cognitive wellbeing [7].
+The 2024 review by de Mello Gindri et al. concluded that NAD-related supplementation across multiple delivery methods was generally safe in the studied clinical populations, with reported improvements in energy, metabolic markers, and cognitive wellbeing [7].

 Who Is This Actually For?

-If you're a woman in your late 30s to mid-50s, the question isn't whether your NAD+ is declining — it's how much, and whether it's crossed the threshold that's affecting your daily experience.
+If you are a woman in your late 30s to mid-50s, the question is not whether your NAD+ is declining, but how much, and whether it has crossed the threshold that is affecting your daily experience.

 Signs that NAD+ depletion may be contributing to how you feel: